-- C. Data management approval from the Statistical and Data Management Center (SDMC) of site readiness based on the following: - SOP(s) for data management, covering computer security, access and authentication, information security, data collection and handling, and data collection training. - SOP for data quality assurance/quality control (QA/QC) procedures - SOP for randomization procedures, if applicable - Availability of required SDMC-provided materials including access to webbased EDC or survey software, randomization, and associated training modules, including the Targeted Source Document Verification (TSDV) (if required per OCSO) - D. Laboratory approval from Laboratory Center (LC) of site readiness, based on the policies found on the DAIDS Clinical Research Laboratory and Specimen Management website, which may include: - Laboratory Quality Management Plan - SOP for study-specific specimen management plan and "chain of custody" related to clinical/safety testing and management of samples for the study endpoints - Confirmation of current CVs (or resumes) of key laboratory personnel - Verification of Laboratory Data Management System (LDMS) set-up and training - Verify current International Air Transport Association (IATA) specimen shipping certification for all staff members involved in the specimen management plan - Good Clinical Laboratory Practice (GCLP) training for the appropriate laboratory staff - The following for non-CLIA accredited laboratories - proficiency in performing protocol-required tests - appropriate validation and documentation of validation for protocol analytes - any other applicable certifications - E. Site-specific SOPs confirmed in place by LOC for: - Study source documentation - Obtaining informed consent from potential study participants - Participant eligibility determination - Participant safety monitoring and adverse event/serious adverse event (AE/SAE) reporting (if applicable) and follow-up - Participant accrual - Participant retention
+- C. Data management approval from the Statistical and Data Management Center (SDMC) of site readiness based on the following: - SOP(s) for data management, covering computer security, access and authentication, information security, data collection and handling, and data collection training. - SOP for data quality assurance/quality control (QA/QC) procedures - SOP for randomization procedures, if applicable - Availability of required SDMC-provided materials including access to webbased EDC or survey software, randomization, and associated training modules, including the Targeted Source Document Verification (TSDV) (if required per OCSO) - D. Laboratory approval from Laboratory Center (LC) of site readiness, based on the policies found on the DAIDS Clinical Research Laboratory and Specimen Management website, which may include: - Laboratory Quality Management Plan - SOP for study-specific specimen management plan and "chain of custody" related to clinical/safety testing and management of samples for the study endpoints - Confirmation of current CVs (or resumes) of key laboratory personnel - Verification of Laboratory Data Management System (LDMS) set-up and training - Verify current International Air Transport Association (IATA) specimen shipping certification for all staff members involved in the specimen management plan - Good Clinical Laboratory Practice (GCLP) training for the appropriate laboratory staff - The following for non-CLIA accredited laboratories - proficiency in performing protocol-required tests - appropriate validation and documentation of validation for protocol analytes - any other applicable certifications - E. Site-specific SOPs confirmed in place by LOC for - Study source documentation - Obtaining informed consent from potential study participants - Participant eligibility determination

-- Communication with responsible IRB/EC - Communication with affiliated additional locations, if applicable - Audits and Inspections - Emergency unblinding (if applicable) - Study-specific SOPs (if applicable) - F. Other requirements confirmed by the LOC: - For DAIDS-sponsored studies with more than one US site: Single Institutional Review Board (sIRB) approval of the protocol and informed consent forms (including local language versions, back-translations and local language Translation Confirmation Documents, where applicable).
-For studies with no more than one US site, and for all non-US sites: local IRB/ethics committee (EC) approval, and (if applicable), regulatory authority approval, (e.g., Ministry of Health, drug controller/regulatory agency) - Protocol registration approval from the Regulatory Support Center (RSC) Protocol Registration Office (PRO), based on the following: - Signed FDA Form 1572 or DAIDS Investigator of Record Form - CV of the Investigator of Record (IoR) - Confirmation received from investigator that completion of Human Subjects Protection (HSP) training for key study staff is current (see Section 11.1) - Confirmation received from investigator that completion of GCP training for key study staff is current (see Section 11.2) - Study staff signature sheet, roster, and delegation of duties - Confirmation received from investigator that current CVs (per DAIDS policies) for key staff are available on site - For IND studies, verification that Financial Disclosures are on file for all relevant staff that are on the Form FDA 1572 (see Section 7) - Completion of study-specific training - Resolution of any other action items identified in any other site preparation activities - Others as needed (site- and study-specific)
+- Participant safety monitoring and adverse event/serious adverse event (AE/SAE) reporting (if applicable) and follow-up - Participant accrual - Participant retention - Communication with responsible IRB/EC - Communication with affiliated additional locations, if applicable - Audits and Inspections - Emergency unblinding (if applicable) - Study-specific SOPs - For studies with more than one US site: Single Institutional Review Board (sIRB) approval.
+For studies with one or no US sites, and for all non-US sites: local IRB/ethics committee (EC) approval, and (if applicable), regulatory authority approval, (e.g., Ministry of Health, drug controller/regulatory agency) - Protocol registration approval from the Regulatory Support Center (RSC) Protocol Registration Office (PRO), based on the following: - Approvals of the study protocol from all applicable IRBs/ECs - IRB/EC-approved informed consent forms (including local language versions, back-translations and local language Translation Confirmation Documents, where applicable) - Signed FDA Form 1572 or DAIDS Investigator of Record Form - CV of the Investigator of Record (IOR) - Confirmation received from investigator that completion of Human Subjects Protection (HSP) training for key study staff is current (see Section 11.1) - Confirmation received from investigator that completion of GCP training for key study staff is current (see Section 11.2) - Study staff signature sheet, roster, and delegation of duties - Confirmation received from investigator that current CVs (per DAIDS policies) for key staff are available on site - For IND studies, verification that Financial Disclosures are on file for all relevant staff that are on the Form FDA 1572 (see Section 7) - Completion of study-specific training - Resolution of any other action items identified in any other site preparation activities - Others as needed (site- and study-specific)